Crystal Palace Documentation

 1.3 Position-independent Code

-DLL loaders are often written as position-independent code.
+Capability loaders are often written as position-independent code.
 That is, a blob of data one can load into memory, start execution from position 0, and the right things will happen.

 In the distant past position-independent code was often written as hand-optimized assembly.